Mental Health Courses

 How Much Does a Mental Health Worker Earn?

-The average salary for an entry-level youth worker in Australia is $78,964 per year.
+The average salary for an entry-level mental health youth worker in Australia is $78,964 per year.
 However, salaries will vary depending on your qualifications, experience, and the state or territory you work in.
 Entry-level salaries start at around $70,000, while more experienced workers can earn up to $100,000 per year.

 What Are the Career Prospects for Mental Health Workers?